 - Leadership and management skills

 - Communication and teamwork

 - Clinical skills

 - Policy awareness and experience

 - Academic skills

 - Patient experience and dignity

-- Personal resilience, satisfaction and interest.

 Case Study: Chris Faldon, Nurse Consultant, NHS Borders

 In 2012 I made a visit to our NHS Borders officially twinned partner St Francis Hospital, Zambia.
 Since then I have been privileged to make a contribution to a number of projects including: water, sanitation and TB control.
 Some of the main things I learned and gained personally and professionally are: